RyanFleck/ryanfleck.ca/content/posts/2015-2019/2017-06-20-BikeCrash.markdown

 ---
-title: "Bike Crash / BitDungeon"
+title: "Bike Crash"
 date: 2017-06-20 13:01:01 -0400
-draft: true
 ---

 Development on everything has stalled because I did something really stupid: I fractured my arm.
 The injury is very minor, and I should be back up and running in a week or less, but in the meantime, my right arm and wrist are going to need some rest.

-### Story Time:
+# Story Time:

 I was biking home from a good day’s work at a warehouse, unloading heavy boxes from a trailer, and was rather tired.
 Since I was in the industrial park, and biking home around 4pm, there was a fair amount of traffic on the road I was on.
 Beside me, there lay a freshly poured concrete sidewalk.
 Since I was keeping as far right as possible, and was uncomfortably close to the vehicles, I decided to pop up onto the sidewalk and continue that way.
 Looking for an opening, I saw a ramp ahead where the sidewalk dipped so traffic could smoothly pass up to a driveway.
 Obviously, I took this opportunity.
 What I didn’t see was the dirt, grave and dust-filled gap between the fresh sidewalk and the pavement.